uwcartlab/webmapping/Chapter5/readme.md

 ### I. Finding Tilesets

 In Lesson 1 , you completed the _Leaflet Quick Start Guide_ tutorial using either a Mapbox tileset or OSM tileset.
-Mapbox provides a wide range of control over the tileset style through their [Mapbox Studio tool](https://www.mapbox.com/?utm_medium=sem&utm_source=google&utm_campaign=sem%7Cgoogle%7Cbrand%7Cchko-googlesearch-pr01-mapboxbrand-br.broad-us-landingpage-search&utm_term=brand&utm_content=chko-googlesearch-pr01-mapboxbrand-br.broad-us-landingpage-search&gclid=CjwKCAiA4Y7yBRB8EiwADV1haeW8EVPR3rOJcFtTpuLfyK6vbJQwA2dU6iCVIdLMAE0CnlYViEvaLxoCa9YQAvD_BwE) introduced in Geography 572.
+Mapbox provides a wide range of control over the tileset style through their [Mapbox Studio tool](https://www.mapbox.com/?utm_medium=sem&utm_source=google&utm_campaign=sem%7Cgoogle%7Cbrand%7Cchko-googlesearch-pr01-mapboxbrand-br.broad-us-landingpage-search&utm_term=brand&utm_content=chko-googlesearch-pr01-mapboxbrand-br.broad-us-landingpage-search&gclid=CjwKCAiA4Y7yBRB8EiwADV1haeW8EVPR3rOJcFtTpuLfyK6vbJQwA2dU6iCVIdLMAE0CnlYViEvaLxoCa9YQAvD_BwE).
 Thus, you now can tailor your basemap to your UI design, and vice versa.

-Do not worry if you have not taken Geography 572, however, as there are a numerous alternative tilesets that are freely available to use.
-You can discover the tileset source of web map examples used in class (e.g., [past Geography 575 final projects](https://geography.wisc.edu/cartography/education/G575/G575SP2019.html)) using right/Command+click on the web map and navigating to "View Image" or "Open image in new tab".
+Do not worry if you have do not have experience using Mapbox Studio, as there are a numerous alternative tilesets that are freely available to use.
+You can discover the tileset source of web map examples used in (e.g., [past projects](https://geography.wisc.edu/cartography/education/G575/G575SP2019.html)) using right/Command+click on the web map and navigating to "View Image" or "Open image in new tab".
 This will display a single tile image in its own browser tab (Figure 4.1):

 ![figure4.4.1.png](img/figure4.4.1.png)